 There’s one ingredient that is so archetypal for Japanese cuisine that you just can’t live without it – for many reasons.
-I am talking about dashi, a rich, smoky broth made of seaweed and bonito flakes that builds the base for many Japanese udon noodle dishes and many others.
-See it as a basic staple for Asian food in general.
+I am talking about dashi, a rich, smoky broth made of seaweed and bonito flakes that build the base for many Japanese udon noodle dishes and many others.
+See it as an essential staple for Asian food in general.

 How do we make dashi?
-Preparation is relatively easy, but there is both a quick way and a good way.
-I don’t need to mention that Japanese cooking is all about perfection so let’s just look at the good way for making dashi.
+Preparation is relatively easy, but there is both a quick way and a right way.
+I don’t need to mention that Japanese cooking is all about perfection so let’s just look at the right way for making dashi.

 We soak a few pieces of kombu together with a handful of katsuobushi overnight in water.
-If we want, we can add some dry shiitake mushrooms, it will give a nice earthy flavor to the broth.
-Next morning, we heat the broth with ingredients until just before boiling point, and then strain the solids.
+If we want, we can add some dry shiitake mushrooms, it will give a sweet, earthy flavor to the broth.
+Next morning, we heat the soup with ingredients until just before boiling point and then strain the solids.

-The result should be a clear, extremely tasty broth that can be used for ramen dishes or to steam root vegetables.
+The result should be a clear, delicious broth that can be used for ramen dishes or to steam root vegetables.